 Spiritually?
 Technically I'm an Agnostic Spiritual Humanist Unitarian Universalist.
 I lean atheist (or, maybe more accurately, I lean quite far away from the "woo" end of the spectrum...
 I don't "believe" in anything...
 I think it all has scientific explanations often times dealing with the way the brain works [or simply doesn't exist] but that shouldn't lessen the awesome).
 All that being said, I was raised Roman Catholic, and I still really enjoy its trappings, even if I don't believe its dogma.
 I have a deep seated need for familiar (that's important) religious ritual.
 My spiritual path has encompassed many religious at various times.
 I was big into liberal Judaism previously (I still like their "question everything" approach to religion & their idea of tikkun olam [only I apply it to all of humanity]); I kinda feel like I'm "called" (which is interesting considering I don't believe in anything that could do the "calling") to reconcile the messages from Roman Catholicism & my personal, far more liberal & agnostic beliefs; and recently Islam has caught my interest.

 The older I get, the more tolerant I seem to be getting (and the more I see intolerance around me on all ends of the spectrum).
 And that's tolerant of EVERYONE, including those that I oppose politically.
 I believe everyone's entitled to their own religious beliefs, political beliefs, and other beliefs and no one else has a right to tell them different.
 You might be a far right winged Religious Right Christian... and that's fine for you to believe as you do.
 Just don't force your beliefs on me.
 Also, the older I get, the more I'm thinking the answers to life/happiness/whatever lie somewhere in the middle instead of the extremes.
 Which is an interesting realization for someone who's so naturally an outlier.
 I like getting older...
 I'm getting wiser which is making life easier.
-I'm totally looking forward to turning 30.
+I'm LOVING being in my 30s.

 Ok, enough with the heavy stuff.
 What else am I into?
 Well, I'm a transit geek.
 I've ridden mass transit in over 20 different systems in 4 different countries.
 (That being said, I also enjoy driving.
 Go figure.)
 I already mentioned that I love cities, but it's worth stating again.
 Having lived in the St. James Town area of Toronto, I miss living in an extremely dense & extremely diverse urban downtown core with so many different ethnic neighborhoods so close.
 I also miss the urban nerd scene there... it was a city full of people who love cities & who love making them great via community action & politics.
 I enjoy singing (Alto) and swimming (casually, not laps), both of which I don't get enough opportunities to do anymore.
 I live to travel and to dress up in costumes, but I've never done both at the same time.
 I'm a food nerd/foodie, specifically for tea, wine and cheese.
 I love cuisine from around the world, and it seems I have a particular passion for Asian cuisines.
-(Thai, Korean, & Vietnamese top the list, with Indian & Japanese not far behind.
+(Thai, Vietnamese, & Indian top the list, with Korean & Japanese not far behind.
 Chinese I can take or leave.)
 I also love Ethiopian food (blame living in DC)... really any very savory or complex cuisine, I adore.
 I'm an adventurous eater... there's little on Bizarre Foods I wouldn't try.
 (And putting 2 of my loves together, I love travel food shows.)
 I've recently been teaching myself how to cook.
-I keep ovo-lacto vegetarian 1 day a week, for Meatfree Mondays.
+I used to keep ovo-lacto vegetarian 1 day a week, for Meatfree Mondays, and should really get back into that again.
 I like animals...
-I love dogs, hate cats, used to have pet rats and miss having goldfish.
+I love dogs (and me & my housemate are seriously considering getting one), hate cats, used to have pet rats and miss having goldfish.